domcross/fhem-skill/README.md

 ## FHEM Configuration
 you have to set up the appropriate genericDeviceType under Fhem. you add the following under global userattr:
 `genericDeviceType:thermometer,thermostat,contact,garage,window,lock,security,ignore,switch,outlet,light,blind`
+Now you have to set the genericDeviceTyp in each device that you want to control.

 ## Usage